56 Brilliant Woodworking Tips for Beginners

 An Extra Hand for Cutting Sheet Goods

 Here’s a safe and sound way to make long cuts with a circular saw on plywood clamped to a worktable.
 Cut about 12 in. into the plywood, then twist a piece of duct tape into a bow tie, with up-and-down adhesive faces.
 Slide it in the saw kerf and press the tape down above and under the plywood.
 Now as you finish the cut, the trailing end can’t curl down dangerously as you saw.
 Hats off to Mike Connelly for simplifying this job.
-Check out how to make this DIY duct tape wallet.

 Sanding Station for Small Parts